sohanlaxmicoin/go/services/orbit/internal/docs/reference/responses.md

-The above response is for the genesis ledger of the Stellar test network, and the links in the `_links` attribute provide links to other relavant resources in Horizon.
+The above response is for the genesis ledger of the Stellar test network, and the links in the `_links` attribute provide links to other relavant resources in Orbit.
 Notice the object beneath the `transactions` key.
 The key of each link specifies that links relation to the current resource, and in this case `transactions` means "Transactions that occurred in this ledger".
 Logically, you should expect that resource to respond with a collection of transactions